“Should I get a college education?”

 I see my liberal arts education as having provided me a sort of “swiss army knife” brain.
 I was open to try new things with confidence and navigate change and unexpected opportunity without fear upon graduating.

 This is what my college education brought to me.
-And it’s why I recommend that most finish studies through college, provided that kind of education is something that ignites your curiosity and connects you with a broader range of what you love doing and what you know of the world.
+And it’s why I recommend that most young people finish studies through college, provided that kind of education is something that ignites your curiosity and connects you with a broader range of what you love doing and what you know of the world.